fkxdr/fkxdr-mindmaps/README.md

 ## Enumeration of MDE
 ### Defender for Endpoint

- fkmde.ps1 can be run with multiple parameters and modes to suit different use cases and operational environments.
+[fkmde.ps1]([https://raw.githubusercontent.com/itm4n/PrivescCheck/master/PrivescCheck.ps1](https://raw.githubusercontent.com/fkxdr/fkmde/refs/heads/main/fkmde.ps1)) can be run with multiple parameters and modes to suit different use cases and operational environments.
+Below are the key execution types and their respective usage examples, each catering to specific functionality and user requirements.

   ```powershell
   // basic method with iex
   Invoke-Expression (New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/fkxdr/fkmde/refs/heads/main/fkmde.ps1')